National Radon Action Month

 Get the Facts.
 The silent intruder that may be in your home is radon.
 Illustration of a dark room with woman peeking from behind door.CDC

-Radon is called “the silent killer” because it kills more than 21,000 people each year and is the leading cause of cancer in non-smokers.
-The good news: lung cancer from radon is 100% preventable and avoidable with a home radon test and radon mitigation system.
-(Both are surprisingly easy and less expensive solutions than you might think!)
-Learn how to protect your family at
+Radon is often referred to as "the silent killer" because it causes more than 21,000 deaths each year and is the leading cause of cancer among non-smokers.
+The good news is that lung cancer caused by radon is completely preventable.
+You can protect your home with a radon test and a radon mitigation system, both of which are surprisingly easy and more affordable than you might think!
+Learn how to safeguard your family at sosradon.org. #NationalRadonActionMonth

 Why should I rasie awareness about radon?
 Illustration of neighbors chatting with a radon flyer in hand.CDC Image 1 of 2

-Radon is the leading cause of cancer among non-smokers.
-Don’t take any chances.
-Test your home ASAP and tell a friend to test, too.
-Go to
+Radon is the leading cause of cancer in non-smokers.
+Don't take any chances; test your home as soon as possible and encourage a friend to do the same.
+Visit sosradon.org to learn more. #NationalRadonActionMonth

 Radon-associated lung cancer can be prevented.
 Raising awareness about radon risks and how people can protect themsleves can save lives..CDC Image 2 of 2